Bonds rally, dollar firms as traders ponder rate cuts

 Given the Fed's current focus on the labour market, Tuesday's data on job openings for August and the ISM manufacturing survey for September will be important for rate expectations and the dollar, said economist Kristina Clifton at the Commonwealth Bank of Australia.

-On Friday, U.S. non-farm payrolls data will provide further clarity on the state of the labour market.
+On Friday, U.S. non-farm payrolls data will provide further clarity on the labour market.

 In commodities, oil prices dropped on Tuesday given the prospect of additional supply amid lacklustre global demand growth, offsetting worries that an escalating Middle East conflict could disrupt exports in the key producing region.